 A passenger car capable of carrying 32 passengers was built in 1909 and a twice daily service was commenced between Nambour and the Cedar Tree.
-Mill Street and stops made along the line where it adults and 6d for children with infants free.
+Locomotives used on the Shire Tramways were Passengers were collected next to the Club Hotel in Mill Street and stops made along the line where it adults and 6d for children with infants free.